Valparaíso Metro: History

 Valparaíso had an interurban passenger train system since the 19th century.
 In 1999 construction began on the current system, rebuilding the old interurban stations and building new ones with a homologous design.
 In Viña del Mar, a tunnel over 5 km long was constructed.
-New trains arrived in Chile on February 22, 2005 and the old system was decommissioned on June 30 that year, in favour of the new Valparaíso Metro service.
+New trains arrived in Chile on February 22, 2005 and the old system was decommissioned on June 30 that year, in favour of the new Limache-Puerto service service.

+On May 29, 2019, basic engineering studies were awarded to the CDI and Consultrans consortia, with a deadline of 3 years for execution to extend the Valparaiso Metro towards La Calera.
+In parallel, the project is already being submitted for environmental impact studies, aiming to start construction in 2023 and ultimately begin operations in 2027.
+Its future stations will be San Pedro, Quillota Sur, Quillota Centro, La Cruz, Guerra, and La Calera.
+However, new reports indicate that construction would begin in 2025 and be completed in 2028.

+During the start of September 2020 the design of the Valencia station was finalized, with construction confirmed to start soon after.

+By May of 2022 the bidding process for the station's construction had begun.
+On August 5 of the same year the construction work began, with an estimated construction time of 18 months costing 10 billion pesos, expecting for the opening date to be around the end of 2023 or during 2024.
+However, construction has been slow due to the effects of having to build the new station with the service continuing as usual (and going through the construction site), causing the opening date to be pushed to the second semester of 2025, tentatively.

 Architecture

 Between Puerto and Recreo the line runs at street level, bordering the coast, parallel to Errázuriz and España Avenues.
 It descends into the tunnel below Viana and Álvarez Avenues, with four underground stations.
 The line leaves the tunnel at the industrial area of El Salto and continues along a winding path to the inner metropolitan area.

+Stations

 Fleet and operations

 Valparaiso Metro has a fleet of 35 trains; 27 single-deck multiple-car X'Trapolis 100 train sets manufactured by Alstom, France operate the service, in a blue and white livery and 8 single-deck multiple-car X'Trapolis Modular train sets manufactured by Alstom, in Barcelona.

 Services operate 06:30-22:30 on weekdays; 07:30-22.30 on Saturday, and 08:00-22:15 on Sunday and public holidays.
 Services between Puerto and Sargento Aldea are most frequent, at 6-minute frequencies, with 12-minute frequencies elsewhere, 12 minutes on weekends and public holidays.